Basit-Ahmad-GCUF/StockFlow/README.md

 1. Clone the repository.
 2. Open in your IDE (Dev C++ / Code::Blocks / VS).
 Suggested : (Embarcadero Dev-C++)
 3. Compile and Run.
-4. Default SuperAdmin credentials are in the docs.
+4. Default Controller credentials are Given at the End.

 ## Project Structure
 ```